kyma-project/api-gateway/docs/user/custom-resources/apigateway/04-00-apigateway-custom-resource.md

 kubectl get crd apigateways.operator.kyma-project.io -o yaml
 ```

-You can have only one APIGateway CR.
-In case when there are more of them on the cluster the oldest reconciles the module.
-All additional APIGateway CRs will end up in the Error state.
+You are only allowed to have one APIGateway CR.
+If there are multiple APIGateway CRs in the cluster, the oldest one reconciles the module.
+Any additional APIGateway CR ends up in the `Error` state.

 ## Specification <!-- {docsify-ignore} -->